Jiao Province Campaign: Aftermath

 Sun Hao declared a general amnesty and divided Jiaozhi into Xinchang Commandery (新昌郡; around present-day Northern Vietnam) and new Jiaozhi to consolidate his control over Jiao.
 The Wu army soon clashed with the Fuyan people, but Wu pacified them and set up Wuping Commandery (武平郡; around present-day Northern Vietnam) in their territory.
 Tao Huang remained the Inspector of Jiao, and during his tenure, he formed Jiude Commandery (九德郡; around present-day North Central Coast, Vietnam) and introduced more than thirty counties in Jiuzhen.
 Tao Huang was lauded by the people of Jiao as a benevolent administrator, and no rebellion occurred in the province for the remainder of Wu's existence.

 Wu's victory in Jiao was one of their few major victories against Jin along with the Battle of Xiling in 272.
-Yet, despite reclaiming the province, they were unable to turn the tide of the war, and just ten years later, Jin would conquer Wu in 280, ending the Three Kingdoms period.
+Yet, despite reclaiming the province, they were unable to turn the tide.
+In c.279, as Wu's Administrator of Hepu, Xiu Yun's death became a trigger in Guo Ma's rebellion that summer; less than a year later, Jin would conquer Wu, ending the Three Kingdoms period.

+In c.315, Xiu Ze's other son Xiu Zhan would be invited by Liang Shuo to serve as his Inspector of Jiaozhou.
+Together, the pair managed to repel Wang Ji, the Inspector of Jiaozhou appointed by the warlord Wang Dun.